-GitHub Release GitHub Downloads License codecov CodeQL Unit Tests Build and Publish PyPi (ubdcc) Build and Publish PyPi (ubdcc-dcn) Build and Publish PyPi (ubdcc-mgmt) Build and Publish PyPi (ubdcc-restapi) Build and Publish PyPi (ubdcc-shared-modules) Build and Push Docker Images Package and Publish Helm Chart Create GitHub Release Read the Docs Github Telegram
+GitHub Release GitHub Downloads PyPi Release PyPi Downloads License codecov CodeQL Unit Tests PyPI - Status Build and Publish PyPi (ubdcc) Build and Publish PyPi (ubdcc-dcn) Build and Publish PyPi (ubdcc-mgmt) Build and Publish PyPi (ubdcc-restapi) Build and Publish PyPi (ubdcc-shared-modules) Build and Push Docker Images Package and Publish Helm Chart Create GitHub Release Read How To`s Github Telegram Reddit

 UBS-Banner